exponential-idle-guides/exponential-idle-guides/src/view/guides/advanced-concepts.md

 ### How theories are affected by additional students

 We will compare the effect of students on taudot, vs the effect of time on taudot for each theory.
-For the equations below, 'K' and 'A' are just constants, 'S' is the multiplier gained from having students (3R9 multiplier).
+If time and sigma affect rho For the equations below, 'K' and 'A' are just constants, 'S' is the multiplier gained from having students (3R9 multiplier).

 #### Theory 1